 Long Island Railroad Accident Lawyer

 Railroad injuries are often serious and require extensive medical treatment.
 If you have been injured either as a train passenger or while working for a railroad, you are not alone.
-The Long Island railroad accident attorneys at Goldstein and Bashner are experienced in handling train accident cases and can help you with your case.
+The Long Island railroad accident lawyers at Goldstein and Bashner are experienced in handling train accident cases and can help you with your case.
 Our Long Island personal injury lawyers have gained the support of Local 589, a division of the International Brotherhood of Electrical Workers Union due to our strong record of helping injured railroad workers receive compensation for their injuries.
 En Español.

 Types of Injuries

 The New York Metro Area has hundreds of thousands of train riders each day between the Long Island Rail Road, Metro-North, PATH, Amtrak, and New York City subways.
-The following are common injuries that warrant the attention of a Long Island railroad accident lawyer.
+The following are common injuries that warrant the attention of a Long Island railroad accident attorney.